Mervyn Griffith-Jones: Outside the law

 Griffith-Jones was a councillor in Westminster City Council from 1948 to 1954, and became a Lord Lieutenant in the City of London in 1967.
 He was appointed CBE in 1977.
 He was also an accomplished artist and held three exhibitions in London in the 1970s.

-He married Joan Clare Baker at St Peter's, Pimlico in January 1947.
+He married Joan Clare Baker at St Peter's, Pimlico, in January 1947.
 They had a daughter and two sons.
-He died of renal failure at St Stephen's Hospital in Chelsea in 1979, aged 70, survived by his wife and children.
+He died of renal failure at St Stephen's Hospital (now rebuilt as Chelsea and Westminster Hospital) in Chelsea in 1979, aged 70, survived by his wife and children.
 His son, Robin Griffith-Jones, is the current Reverend and Valiant Master of the Temple.
 Griffith-Jones's aunt, Anne Griffith-Jones, founded the Tanglin Trust School, Singapore.

 Portrayal in popular culture

 Mervyn Griffith-Jones has been portrayed by the following actors in film, television and theatre productions;